 To facilitate financing, the City could partner with a financial institution to assist property owners in financing their ADU.
-The City-sponsored program would promote ADU development by providing easy access to financing, plans, and builders.

 Policy 2: Create a Variety of Housing Choices

 TABLE 28.
 Action 10: Further Streamline Accessory Dwelling Unit (ADU) Permitting

 Advantages Disadvantages Implementation Steps Increases housing choices No guarantee ADU will be affordable Solicit proposals from designers and choose up to 4 Preserves existing neighborhood scale and form Not a strong market for ADUs in Lacey because few large lots exist City inspector approve designs Reduces development costs and produces revenue for homeowners Make available online and in hard copy Pre-approved financing Create partnership with financial institution(s)